nycpivot/tdp-core/plugins/tpb-techinsights/README.md

 ## Introduction and OOTB features

-This code is a thin-wrapper for the [TechInsights frontend plugin](https://github.com/backstage/backstage/tree/master/plugins/tech-insights) that, by default, includes a scorecard that showcases the results of the following 3 fact checkers [already provided](https://github.com/backstage/backstage/tree/master/plugins/tech-insights-backend#included-factretrievers) by TechInsights:
+This code is a thin-wrapper for the [TechInsights FrontEnd plugin](https://github.com/backstage/backstage/tree/master/plugins/tech-insights) that, by default, includes a scorecard that showcases the results of the following 3 fact checkers [already provided](https://github.com/backstage/backstage/tree/master/plugins/tech-insights-backend#included-factretrievers) by TechInsights:

 - entityOwnershipFactRetriever
 - entityMetadataFactRetriever